haophancs/bert4rec/README.md

 Open the `.env` file and set `MOVIELENS_VERSION` to one of the following options: `ml-25m`, `ml-100k`, `ml-1m`, `ml-10m`, or `ml-20m`.

+Then download the original dataset and dump to a SQLite database
 ```
 python3 run_dump_data.py
 ```

-Or you can download the dumped sqlite db for `ml-25m`
+Or you can download the dumped SQLite file for `ml-25m` **(BUT ONLY FOR DEPLOYMENT)**
 ```
 wget -O resources/db/ml-25m.db "https://uithcm-my.sharepoint.com/:u:/g/personal/18520216_ms_uit_edu_vn/EYa_K9yjDGdFtMKJtRZpHUwBsRtJSw1V5JedZJA6-Ch42g?e=yUDQaZ&download=1"
 ```